confluentinc/ksql/CONTRIBUTING.md

 'Confluent Checks' will now be available in the CheckStyle tool window in the IDE and will auto-highlight issues in the code editor.

+#### Commit messages

+The project uses [Conventional Commits][https://www.conventionalcommits.org/en/v1.0.0-beta.4/] for commit messages in order to aid in automatic generation of changelogs.
+As described in the Conventional Commmits specification, commit messages should be of the form:

+    <type>[optional scope]: <description>

+    [optional body]

+    [optional footer]

+where the `type` is one of
+ * "fix": for bug fixes
+ * "feat": for new features
+ * "refactor": for refactors
+ * "test": for test-only changes
+ * "docs": for docs-only changes
+ * "revert": for reverting other changes
+ * "perf", "style", "build", "ci", or "chore": as described in the [Angular specification][https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type] for Conventional Commits.

+The (optional) scope is a noun describing the section of the codebase affected by the change.
+Examples that could make sense for KSQL include "parser", "analyzer", "rest server", "testing tool", "cli", "processing log", and "metrics", to name a few.

+The optional body and footer are for specifying additional information, such as linking to issues fixed by the commit or drawing attention to breaking changes.
+Breaking changes must include a line starting with "BREAKING CHANGE: " followed by an explanation of what the breaking change was.

 ### GitHub Workflow

 1. Fork the `confluentinc/ksql` repository into your GitHub account: https://github.com/confluentinc/ksql/fork.